eleabrylla/mqv-qaChallenge/README.md

 Browsers supported: Chrome-family browsers (including Electron and Chromium-based Microsoft Edge), and Firefox.

 Note:
-The project is not organized using Page Object Model (POM) since Cypress recomends using  App Actions.
+The project is not organized using Page Object Model (POM) since Cypress recommends using  App Actions.